roscoelabs/beams/readme.md

 - **Default typefaces from Google Fonts.** We use Merriweather for headlines and Open Sans for pretty much everything else.
 (Of course, implementers should feel free to change these to something else if your project requires.)

-- **jQuery 2.1.3.** Beams includes a locally hosted copy so your project can quickly call functions from the popular JavaScript library.
+- **jQuery 2.1.3.** The framework's `beams-client.js` file includes a full, minified copy of this popular JavaScript library so your project can quickly call functions from it.

 ###Usage